bopsec/example-plugin/README.md

 # Tzhaar / Colo Additions
-Mostly just removing pillars and bloat outside the arenas of inferno and colosseum
+For now, mostly just hiding pillars and bloat outside the arenas of inferno and colosseum

 Runey players when they get a plugin to hide the fabric of reality and end up drifting in nothingness:
 ![](https://i.imgur.com/nzw7UgE.png)